-2021 NBBF electoral and appeals committee inaugurated -
+2021 NBBF Electoral and Appeals committee inaugurated -

 Present for the swearing-in ceremony were Dr. Lanre Glover (Chairman) alongside Alh.
 Mohammed Sani Fema (Vice Chairman), Dr. Femi Olugbile (Member), Hauwa Kulu-Akinyemi (Member) and Emmanuel Okibe who will function as the Secretary of the Electoral Committee.

-Although, Chairman of the Appeals Committee, Ize Matebese was unavoidably absent, other members led by General David Lubo (retd.) and Emmanuel Zira (Secretary) were present for the historic event.
+Although, Chairman of the Appeals Committee, Ize Matebese was unavoidably absent, other members led by General David Lubo (rtd) and Emmanuel Zira (Secretary) were present for the historic event.

 Barr.
 John Iyakwari who is a senior lawyer with the Federal Ministry of Justice administered the oath of office.